ex-man/GeneralInsurance_Class/Lessons/Lesson3/Support/About_discounting.md

 year, that we have just got to know about.
 It is basically a variation of the Linear Regression, where you learn from past patterns and apply them to predict future.
 To get what we are talking about, it is worth visualising this a bit.

-Use the ChainLadder package and explore the visaualize the triangle object from example there (Exercise)
+Use the ChainLadder package and explore the visaualize the triangle object from example there (Exercise1)
 > What would you do to "finish-off" the unfinished lines if you were drawing this on a piece of paper?
 > Can you think about some basic maths, that would help you with that?

 At the end this is all about age-to-age factors.
 There are many methods that calculate them, but at the end once you get them you know, how much more the claim will be in x years.

-Now try to calculate them (Exercise)
+Now try to calculate them (Exercise2)
-> Use the data provided [Claims history data for 2 lines and 3 claim types] and try to understand the differences between then.
+> Use the data provided [Claims history data for 2 lines and 2 claim types] and try to understand the differences between then.
 > What can you say about line 1 and line 2?
 (Start by doing some summaries)
-> What is the difference between loss type 1, 2, and 3? (hint: check the first 2 moments)
+> What is the difference between loss type 1 a 2?
 > How are the differences reflected in age-to-age factors? (worth visualizing and plugging into chainladder method)

 ## Short or Long tail
 In insurance this means how fast is the data fully developed.
 The age-to-age factors help you understand exactly this.
 What would the age-to-age factors look like to make the business short/long tail?
 Are the lines of business in the exercise above short or long tailed?
+Try to come up with the meant payment term (weighted average of the duration until the claim is paid) (Exercise3)

 So hopefully by this time you know how the losses were calculated for you to use in previous class...
 -------------------------------